 Summer delight!
-Putter around the garden and figure out where to plant your darling little green things that you so lovingly grew… There’s definitely a resurgence of rustic materials to nicely accent the starkness of contemporary design.
-‘Live edge wood tables, so why not stone look with a rough ‘live’ edge.
-Wouldn’t these planters look great on wood or granite?!
-Texture is such a great design element!
+Putter around the garden and figure out where to plant your darling little green things that you so lovingly grew… Make some unique rustic concrete pots & planters that show off texture.
+There’s definitely a resurgence of concrete materials to accent the starkness of contemporary design.
+Wouldn’t these planters look great on a wood live edge table?!
 Add some painting effects that are super simple, and you’ve created a designer planter piece.

 This tutorial is much the same as my Concrete Bowl one.
 It uses the same mix and most of the techniques.
 This Quikrete is available quite readily and is meant to be used less than 2″ thick.
 It does not contain gravel, so it works great for these uses as well as my stepping stones.